PyFPGA/pyfpga/README.md

 # PyFPGA [![License](https://img.shields.io/badge/License-GPL--3.0-orange)](LICENSE)

 A Python Class and helper scripts to use FPGA development tools in a vendor-independent way.

+With PyFPGA, you can create a project file, synthesizes, implements and generates a bitstream, which you can transfer to a supported device.
+You can create your own Tool, your own Workflow, to use FPGAs as you want, not as imposed.

 Features: